michel-pi/michel-pi.github.io/_posts/2020-06-01-harmony-detection.md

 This is pretty straightforward so i only leave the code here for you.

-> This will also return true when the app is started within visual studio!
+> This will also return true when the app is started within visual studio!{: .notice--danger}
-{: .notice--danger}

 ```cs
 public static bool IsPatched<T>(T target) where T : Delegate